-Life Work students may participate in Dual or Secondary Enrollment classes at First Coast Technical College (FCTC) with consultative support provided by Life Work staff, pending the application process and acceptance.
-Students must apply to FCTC and complete a St. Johns County School District Transition Program Application in order to continue their services upon meeting high school graduation requirements.
+Life Work students are eligible to participate in Dual or Secondary Enrollment classes at First Coast Technical College (FCTC) with consultative support provided by Life Work staff, pending the application process and acceptance.
+Students must apply to FCTC and complete a St. Johns County School District Transition Program Application if they wish to continue their services upon meeting high school graduation requirements.
 This is part of the deferral process.